An Explainable Stacked Ensemble Model for Static Route-Free Estimation of Time of Arrival: Materials and Methods

-\paragraph{Selection and Features.} We select two datasets: the New York City Yellow taxi trip data from 2015 and 2016---see \cite{newyork.2022}---and one recorded in Washington DC in 2017---see \cite{kaggle.2019}.
-We select the former because it was used several times for demonstrating an \ac{ETA} approach and it is the dataset mainly used in this paper.
-We additionally include the Washington DC dataset to increase the generalizability of our experiment as regards the usage of ensembles to increase the prediction precision.
-For both datasets, we rely on the feature engineering described by \textcite{schleibaum.2022}, which makes use of or enhances the dataset by the following features: the location-based ones with \begin{enumerate*}[label=(\arabic*)] \item the pickup/dropoff as degree-based coordinates and \item the indices of a 50 meter square grid as an alternative representation.
+\paragraph{Selection and Features.} We select two data sets: the New York City Yellow taxi trip data from 2015 and 2016--see \cite{newyork.2022}--and one recorded in Washington DC in 2017--see \cite{kaggle.2019}.
+We select the former because it was used several times to demonstrate an \ac{ETA} approach and it is the data set used mainly in this paper.
+We additionally include the Washington DC data set to increase the generalizability of our experiment as regards the usage of ensembles to increase the prediction precision.
+For both data sets, we rely on the feature engineering described by \textcite{schleibaum.2022}, which makes use of or enhances the data set by the following features: the location-based ones with \begin{enumerate*}[label=(\arabic*)] \item the pickup/dropoff as degree-based coordinates and \item the indices of a 50-meter square grid as an alternative representation.
 To represent the start time of a trip, \item the \emph{month}, \item \emph{week}, \item \emph{weekday}, and \item the indices of a \emph{5-minute time-bin}, which represents the hour and minute, are used.
 Moreover, we use \item the \emph{temperature} at the hour a trip starts and calculate \item the \emph{Haversine distance} between pickup and dropoff location. \end{enumerate*}

 \paragraph{Outlier Removal.} For removing outliers, we also use the criteria from \textcite{schleibaum.2022} and the description of the following method partly reproduces their wording.
-Overall, around three percent of the trips from the New York City dataset and around 19 percent from the Washington DC dataset are filtered out.
+Overall, around 3\% of the trips from the New York City data set and around 19\% percent from the Washington DC data set are filtered out.
 A trip can be an outlier because one of its locations is not in the area studied, which is shown in Figure~\ref{fig:pickupDropoffDistributions}, or not in a district like erroneously being recorded in the Hudson River.
-Moreover, a trip`s reported duration could be unreasonable low or high, or could not correlate logically with the distance between pickup and dropoff locations; we also remove trips with a distance of zero.
+Moreover, a trip`s reported duration could be unreasonably low or high, or could not be logically correlated with the distance between pickup and dropoff locations; we also remove trips with a distance of zero.
 Compared to other papers, the criteria are relatively moderate and, therefore, the comparison to approaches not reproduced is fairer.